nanibharath05/Payment-Tracking-in-Banking/README.md

-**💳 Payment Tracking in Banking – Salesforce Project**
+# 🛍️ Payment Tracking in Banking

-**Problem Statement**
+## Problem

 Banks often face challenges in tracking loan payments, EMIs, and overdue recoveries.
 Currently, much of the process is:

 ✅ Manual (spreadsheets, phone calls, reminders).